Interview with Kirill Serebrennikov, director of Izmena (Betrayal)

 The Upcoming interviewed Kirill Serebrennikov, director of Izmena (Betrayal), the only Russian movie in competition at this 69th edition of the Venice Film Festival.

 I started with dark comedies… I always think about dark comedies.
-Here I wanted to switch into a film dark/noir/catastrophic/horror.
-Probably today I would do something more optimistic because of the things happening in my life
+Here I wanted to switch to something dark/noir/catastrophic/horror.
+Probably today I would do something more optimistic because of the things happening in my life.

 Tell us about the actors: the leading male is from Macedonia, and the leading female from Germany.
-Why looking so far away for a Russian movie?
+Why have you been looking so far away for a Russian movie?

-I was looking for good actors and I have to make sure they don’t know them at all.
+I was looking for good actors and I have to make sure they won’t be known at all.
 Private life, TV shows, soap operas, if they have husbands or wives, tabloid stories: it complicates it; I wanted to get rid of any knowledge about their lives.
 As naked and honest as possible.
 I have to say it was torture for them to come to Russia for several months without their families, and no connection with their native language.
 As if you and me were in China.

 They didn’t know Russian at all?

 No, they didn’t!
-They knew what their lines were about; they studied them more for sound and facial look reasons.
-We then spent time to find the right voices to dub them, something close to them.
-Sort of casting very good actors to play the roles again.
+They knew what their lines were about; they studied them more for sound and facial expressions.
+We then spent time finding the right voices to dub them, something close to them.
+It was sort of like casting very good actors to play the roles again.
 First I found Francisca in Germany; when I saw her there she was like a magnet – her white skin and cold beauty.
-Then my friend in Bulgaria mentioned a guy he saw in theatre.
-He had no practice at all in film, if you manage to work with him… he is a director of Macedonian theatre.
+Then my friend in Bulgaria mentioned a guy he saw at the theatre.
+He had no practice at all in film… he is a director of Macedonian theatre.
 He had to stop his activity for a while!

 Every actor seems to have ticks and do particular things; why did you choose that?

-Well, my ideas come from my body, brain… ass!
-I don’t know from where.
+Well, my ideas come from my body, brain… I don’t know from where.
 I can’t explain how it happens.
-When I ask actors to do things they then sometimes ask me why and I explain: “because” if God or Buddha or whatever else is out there would explain what they do, and all the crap around us… whatever they’d say it wouldn’t be true.
+When I ask actors to do things they then sometimes ask me why and I explain: “because”.If God or Buddha or whatever else is out there would explain what they do, and all the crap around us… whatever they’d say, it wouldn’t be true.
 Things just come out.
-Like babies come out to life.
+Like babies come into being.

 The cinematography is simply stunning.
 What work have you done to prepare for it?